For the Museum's Holiday Hours, please visit our hours page by clicking here.

 The San Diego Air & Space Museum is remembering Harry Robertson, a crashworthy fuel system pioneer who was credited by the U.S. Army as being responsible for saving over 8,000 lives, and a member of the prestigious International Air & Space Hall of Fame.

-Please save the date for the San Diego Air & Space Museum’s 34th Annual Charity Golf Tournament at Coronado Municipal Golf Course on Wednesday, August 9, 2017.
-The annual tournament helps us provide quality educational experiences to San Diego students.
+Please join us for the San Diego Air & Space Museum’s 37th Annual Charity Golf Tournament at Admiral Baker Golf Course on Wednesday, November 3, 2021.

 The San Diego Air & Space Museum is offering Private Pilot Ground School through a winning combination of the popular FAA-approved King Schools® materials, and the unique resources of the San Diego Air & Space Museum.
 The 9-week series starts Saturday, Oct.
 23, 2021.

 Last flying iconic Viking aircraft scheduled to arrive at Museum’s Gillespie Field Annex between 2 and 4 p.m.
 Pacific Time.
 NASA Flight 601 can be tracked at FlightAware Live at https://flightaware.com/live/.

 The San Diego Air & Space Museum mourns the loss of Michael Collins, the Command Module Pilot on the historic first Apollo 11 moon landing in July 1969.

 Lunney was one of the lead Flight Directors on almost every notable mission of the Apollo program and a member of the prestigious International Air & Space Hall of Fame.

 The San Diego Air & Space Museum has several artifacts that traveled in Space, and some that actually went to the moon!